 Will there be a need for conservation this summer 2022 and if so, how great?

-Yes, restrictions are likely this summer, but the water supply conditions are somewhat improved from last year.
+Yes, restrictions are in effect this summer, but the water supply conditions are somewhat improved from last year.
 We expect that reductions of 20% (Stage 2) * will continue through the summer and fall of 2022.
 That may change based on rainfall totals for the remainder of the year.

 *This year the City has adopted the 6 stages of water conservation based on the recommendations within the 2020 Urban Water Management Plan.